-I don’t suffer from insanity, I enjoy every minute of it.

 Although Ben and I would never use Dr. Colossus to sabotage any of our fellow CodeWarrior's hard work, we do intend fully to exploit it for all of its mindless entertainment and wholesome fun.
 The inspiration behind Dr. Colossus came to us when searching the interweb for project ideas where we came upon many implementations of a laser scanner used to serve as an oscilloscope output for a stereo input.
 This oscilloscoped laser used two mirrors to reflect a laser onto a flat area which would deflect the light at different angles in response to the changing currents and frequencies of the music.
 Given that the general theme for our final project was 'games' we decided that it would be neat to take this same concept of modulating the laser's path via mirrors into the simplest game we could think of: PONG.

-placing a laser-diode on a gimbal motor (a pivoted support capable of many degrees of freedom) that would raster-scan over an area producing a high-resolution version of the input image; however, initial calculations proved this task to be extremely difficult and practically unfeasible.
+Originally we wished to implement this projector system by placing a laser-diode on a gimbal motor (a pivoted support capable of many degrees of freedom) that would raster-scan over an area producing a high-resolution version of the input image; however, initial calculations proved this task to be extremely difficult and practically unfeasible.
 In order for the displayed image to look smooth and continuous to the human eye, the laser would have to raster over the area back and forth and refresh approximately 30 times/second requiring actuation of the gimbal faster than we could provide.
 One possible solution to this limitation would be to reduce the area over which the laser would raster scan to increase effective speed of the motor; however, we have chosen to scrap this idea and alternatively implement this projector system using 2 servo-positioned mirrors capable of vector imaging of a directed beam.

 The servo positioning of the mirrors is to be controlled using two galvanometers each moving back and forth in one direction so that when they are placed orthogonally with respect to each other, the total system covers two degrees of freedom in movement by scanning over an area, as shown in the figure below.
+By controlling how much current is fed to the galvanometer and thus how much each mirror will deflect, we can control where the beam will go anywhere on the projected screen.

 Using these concepts above, we intend to interface the HC12 to operate and control the galvanometers and thus the projector.
 Our course of action is to utilize the PWM output of the micro controller to control how far the galvanometers actuate the mirrors and thus the area that is to be swept out.